keymanapp/keyman/mac/README.md

    much, much, faster than with the alternative option below, and for extensive local debugging is far less painful.

 2. Or, you must sign and notarize every build.
 See below.
-(Use --deploy local)
+(Use `-deploy local`)

 ### Signing and notarizing builds